Silviis/ros-docker/README.md

    ```sh
    docker compose exec ros bash
    ```
    This will attach a bash shell to the running container.
-Use the `zsh` branch if you desire using `zsh` instead of `bash`.
+Replace `bash` with `zsh` if you are using `zsh` as your shell.

 4. Now you should be able to use the ROS tools inside the container.
 For example: